AidanStack/Movie_Data_Analysis_Project/README.md

 # Jupiter Analytics Recommendations for Microsoft Studios

 This repo contains:
- Our collaborative Jupyter Notebook, which contains our code The raw data files used in our analysis
- Our presentation we made to deliver to the Microsoft Studio's team
+ Our collaborative Jupyter Notebook, which contains our code , the raw data files used in our analysis, and our presentation we made to deliver to the Microsoft Studio team

 ## Analysis Goals